MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Get-SecureRandom.md

 contains the objects, or a command or expression that gets the objects.
 You can also pipe a collection of objects to `Get-SecureRandom`.

-Beginning in PowerShell 7, the **InputObject** parameter accepts arrays that can contain an empty string or `$null`.
+The **InputObject** parameter accepts arrays that can contain an empty string or `$null`.
 The array can be sent down the pipeline or as an **InputObject** parameter value.

 ```yaml